 Perhaps a parallel has occurred to you.
 As someone who favors the former but not the latter, I hesitate to draw too close a comparison between women’s suffrage and gay marriage.
 Still, I regret that the anti-suffragists have been scrubbed so completely from our historical consciousness.
 They were among the very last people ever to take a stand against the politicization of family life, against the elimination of all havens from the culture wars, against the displacement of human relationships by the benevolent state.
 As those fights rage anew, we are worse off for not having the memory of the antis to call upon.

 In a sense, it is to the antis’ credit that they allowed themselves to be forgotten.
 The suffragettes were all born activists who were motivated, to a greater extent that their fans like to admit, by sheer love of the game.
-After suffrage was won, many eschewed the dull world of party politics in favour of new causes that would offer the same thrill—like Mosleyite fascism, in the case of Norah Elam and “Slasher” Mary Richardson.
+After suffrage was won, many eschewed the dull world of party politics in favor of new causes that would offer the same thrill—like Mosleyite fascism, in the case of Norah Elam and “Slasher” Mary Richardson.
 The antis were not like that.
 They had joined the battle because they felt their cause was right, and when it was over, they retired from public life.
 They had no interest in a substitute cause or a rematch, or in mythologizing their exploits.

 The aspects of marriage that traditional Christians cherish, and which they believe to be threatened by gay marriage, ought to go on mattering even if this particular fight goes against them.
 These traditionalists are currently the strongest and sometimes the sole defenders of the reality of male–female difference, the principle that mothers and fathers are not interchangeable, and limits on the state’s power to force religious groups to alter their fundamental doctrines.
 Future generations will need these concepts handy to face new challenges, even if—especially if—their current defenders go down to defeat.

 It would therefore be a shame if pro-marriage arguments were cast into the same void that has swallowed up Mary Ward and Frances Low.
-Accepting defeat in an honourable fashion was the noble thing for those women to do, and if it comes to that, I could not exactly counsel defenders of marriage to behave in any other way.
+Accepting defeat in an honorable fashion was the noble thing for those women to do, and if it comes to that, I could not exactly counsel defenders of marriage to behave in any other way.
 But they should not kid themselves that, after such a defeat, anyone will remember them kindly.
 Or remember them at all.

 Helen Andrews is a policy analyst at the Centre for Independent Studies in Sydney and has written for National Review, First Things, and other publications